This sweet roll is pure Texas.

 They mysteriously return to lay eggs on the same beach where they were born and man has been one of their biggest enemies since their meat is tasty, their shells can be fashioned into ornaments, their body parts dried and ground into Oriental medicine.

-Man too has tragedies to overcome.
+Man too has his own tragedies to overcome.

 Our safety tanks take the form of halfway houses, hospitals, psych wards, jails, and churches.

-We live and play in a paradise.
+Last time I looked, we live and play in a paradise.